 Lastly, the team again showed an inability to play through calls and were physically outplayed all game.
 Along with this, when shots don’t fall, the team doesn’t hustle back and their focus seems to suffer.
 There were at least two times last night that a missed lay-up resulted in a blank stare at the rim, which resulted in fast break points for the Spurs.
 The Wolves also looked completely discombobulated on the defensive end, so if you combine all of these factors there really was no chance to beat Popovich and his crew.

 Ronny Turiaf and Dante Cunningham were two of the only players who showed defensive effort all game (Rubio was pretty good too, holding Tony Parker to 14 points) but overall the team defense was an ugly sight.
-There was too much ball watching and frankly the effort and passion wasn’t there.
+There was too much ball watching and frankly the effort and passion wasn’t there; it was infuriating to watch.
 Moving forward this team needs to find a way to develop some sort of consistency.
 One night they look like the cream of the crop and the next they look like a late lottery team.
 Hopefully they can start to show some of that consistency we’ve been searching for during this very winnable upcoming stretch — 3 of the next 4 games are against sub .500 teams (it goes Sacramento, Utah twice, and Toronto).

 On paper, Toronto is the toughest test, but Sacramento has also gone 6-4 in their last 10 games and shouldn’t be taken for granted.
 January 21st marks the halfway point of the season and if the Wolves have postseason hopes, a 3-1 and preferably 4-0 stretch will be crucial considering the 3.5 game deficit in the playoff standings, along with a difficult schedule kicking off with road games against Golden State and Portland (a back-to-back on the 24th and 25th).
 Hopefully this team can pull out the winning streak we know they are capable of; it won’t get much easier than the next few games.